China growth slowest in six years, more stimulus expected soon

 "The risk of the Chinese economy having a 'double dip' or a 'hard landing' is very small," he told reporters, adding that China would meet its 2015 GDP growth target of around 7 percent.

-The stock market, which has surged about 70 percent since Beijing began cutting rates in November, ceded early gains to be down 0.9 percent.
+The stock market .SSEC .CSI300, which has surged about 70 percent since Beijing began cutting rates in November, ceded early gains to be down 0.9 percent.
 Mainland investors have tended to see weak data as strengthening the case for easier policy and cash injections, some of which flow into shares.

 And many analysts did see further easing as imminent, as Wednesday's data followed figures showing a fall in exports in March and slower-than-expected growth in money supply."We maintain our forecasts of one interest rate cut in the second quarter and two additional reserve requirement ratio cuts, with the risk of more," economists at Barclays said in a note.